CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/intro.md

 In case you have no previous knowledge of Python, please study [this page](https://www.w3schools.com/python/python_datatypes.asp) and replicate the examples there in your IDE.
 For more detail explanation, you can see also [for example this page](https://realpython.com/python-data-types/).

+## Questions and problems?

+In case you struggle to google some information, feel free to ask question via Teams (Python team chat, or DM the lecturer).
+If the question could wait, note it and ask it during consultation.